-First Quarter 2005 Actions - During the first quarter of 2005, Visteon recorded pre-tax special charges of \$7 million in costs of sales (\$7 million after-tax) related to a continuation of an incentive program offered during the fourth quarter of 2004 to eligible U.S. salaried employees to voluntarily separate employment.
+During the first quarter of 2005, Visteon recorded pre-tax special charges of \$7 million in costs of sales (\$7 million after-tax) related to a continuation of an incentive program offered during the fourth quarter of 2004 to eligible U.S. salaried employees to voluntarily separate employment.
 Terms of the program required the effective termination date to be no later than March 31, 2005, unless otherwise mutually agreed.
-Through March 31, 2005, 409 employees have voluntarily elected to separate employment under this program, comprised of 374 employees during the fourth quarter of 2004 and 35 employees during the first quarter of 2005.
-Of this group of employees, 388 employees have terminated employment as of March 31, 2005, with the remainder expected to terminate employment at various times throughout the year.
+Through March 31, 2005, 409 employees have voluntarily elected to participate in this program, comprised of 374 employees during the fourth quarter of 2004 and 35 employees during the first quarter of 2005.
+As of June 30, 2005, substantially all of the employees have terminated their employment.